dav-he123/Python-Project-3/README.md

 # Acknowledgements

-Many thanks to Prof. Omar Altrad for his  guidance in DATA 1202.
+Many thanks to Prof. Omar Al-Trad for his  guidance in DATA 1202.